Chomoni Beach, Comores Komori جزر القمر - Things to Do in Chomoni Beach

 Insider Tips

-Bring cash (Comorian francs or euros) as ATMs are scarce and credit cards are rarely accepted outside Moroni
+Bring cash (Comorian francs or euros) as ATMs are scarce and credit cards aren't widely accepted outside major towns

-Pack reef-safe sunscreen and insect repellent, as these items are expensive and difficult to find locally
+Pack reef-safe sunscreen and insect repellent, as these items are expensive or unavailable locally, and respect the pristine marine environment

 Explore Activities in Chomoni Beach